Thermic effect of food (TEF)

 Don't get fixated on percentages to the decimal point.
 They are indicative.
 The big picture is simple: protein is expensive for your body, and fats are almost free.
 Use this information to structure your diet more intelligently.
 When you're in a deficit, every extra calorie burned matters.
 Protein is your strongest card in this game, but only if the other cards (carbs, fats, micronutrients, and sleep) are arranged correctly.
 Don't make it your only move.

-🎯 Remember: Optimizing the Thermic Effect of Food through adequate protein intake and whole, minimally processed foods is an effective, but supplementary tool for supporting metabolism and weight management.
+Remember: Optimizing the Thermic Effect of Food by consuming sufficient protein and whole, minimally processed foods is an effective, but supplementary, tool for supporting metabolism and weight management.